mattmcneeney/angularjs-time-tracker/README.md

 * [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/)

 ## Usage
-Include the directive in your app, and just add the `time-tracker` attribute to any element on the page.
+Include the directive in your app, and simply add the time tracker element to the HTML of any page you want to track:
 ```
-<div time-tracker></div>
+<time-tracker></time-tracker>
 ```

 ## Events